PerfectCarl/elementary-files-testing/samba-servers.md

 **Expected**  (TO BE DECIDED/IMPLEMENTED)

 ### SAMBA-23
-In the Windows Network context menu, click on `Properties`.
+In the Windows Workgroup context menu, click on `Properties`.

 **Expected**  (TO BE DECIDED/IMPLEMENTED)